 It may be far from the beaten track, but for those seeking a unique adventure, Greenland is well-worth the trip.
 This one-of-a-kind destination located in the far north between the Arctic and Atlantic Oceans is home to some 56,000 residents.

-This term refers to the five absolute must-see attractions of Greenland: dog sledding, the northern lights, the ice, the people and the whales.
-These are all absolute musts and you haven’t experienced Greenland fully if you haven’t experienced at least two or three of these and preferably all five.
+This term refers to the five absolute must-see attractions in Greenland: dog sledding, the northern lights, the ice, the people and the whales.
+These are all absolute musts in Greenland, and you haven’t experienced Greenland fully if you haven’t experienced at least two or three of these.

 In Greenland, dog sledding isn’t just a fun activity for both natives and tourists, it is in fact a necessary form of transportation.
 Greenland doesn’t have a lot of roads, so most transportation is off-road across the ice, and here a dog sled or snowmobile becomes a necessity of life.
 But the dog sled’s necessity for the natives doesn’t make the dog sled rides any less enjoyable for the tourists!

 On a dog sled, you can experience both the unique Greenlandic nature, the Inuit culture and the adventure of doing something physically challenging — especially if you try controlling the sled yourself.
 You’re completely surrounded by ice, snow and the sky, and will seldom see animals, houses or other people.
 It is a truly outstanding experience and you’ll feel like the only person in the great white world!